CodinGame/monaco-vscode-api/README.md

 - `@codingame/monaco-vscode-language-pack-zh-hans`
 - `@codingame/monaco-vscode-language-pack-zh-hant`

-⚠️ The language pack should be imported and loaded BEFORE anything else from monaco-editor or this library is loaded.
-Otherwise, some translations would be missing. ⚠️
+⚠️ The language pack should be imported and loaded BEFORE anything else from this library is loaded.
+Otherwise, some translations would be missing and an error would be displayed in the console. ⚠️

 ### Demo

 Try it out on <https://monaco-vscode-api.netlify.app/>

 There is a demo that showcases the service-override features.
-It allows to register contributions with the same syntaxes as in VSCode.
 It includes:

 - Languages
 - VSCode themes
-- Textmate grammars (requires vscode themes)
+- Textmate grammars (requires VSCode themes)
 - Notifications/Dialogs
 - Model/Editor services
 - Configuration service, with user configuration editor